IgniteUI/igniteui-docfx/en/components/grids_templates/conditional-cell-styling.md

 }
 @@if (igxName === 'IgxHierarchicalGrid') {
 ---
-title: Angular Conditional Cell Styling | Ignite UI for Angular | Infragistics
+title: Angular Conditional  Styling | Ignite UI for Angular | Infragistics
 _description: Define a variety of styles with the help of the conditional styling feature of the Material UI grid, by using different material styling guidelines with a rich API
 _keywords: conditional styling, ignite ui for angular, infragistics
 _canonicalLink: grid/conditional-cell-styling